camunda/blog.camunda.org/content/post/2020/07/camunda-optimize-31-released.md

 -   Viewers can easily make use of them on the Dashboard without having to open and edit every single report.

-Within this release we added Process Instance State, Start / End Date as well as Variable Filters for Dashboards.
+We added Dashboard Filters for Process Instance State, Start / End Date as well as Variable Filters.
 In the following you can see how Dashboard Editors can add the filters to a Dashboard:

 {{< figure class="no-border teaser" src="image21.png" alt="" >}}